stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard.md

 # Dashboard
- From the `Inventory` page, access the `Dashboard` in the left panel.
-Only [Administrators](#change-users-permission) can access the `Dashboard`.
+ The Dashboard is group specific.
+From the `Home Page` choose your group. the `Dashboard` panel is visible at the bottom of the page only if you are [Administrator](#change-users-permission).

 ## Parameters

 ### Create parameter
 Under the `Dashboard` menu:
 Select  `Parameters`.
-Check the list of [Global parameters](#global-parameters)before adding a parameter (the new parameter created apply only to your group).
+Check the list of [Global parameters](#global-parameters) (which are listed below your group parameters) before adding a parameter.
+The new parameter(s) created apply only to your group.

+If you want to add a new parameter for your group:
-Click `Add` on top right.
+1. Click `Add` on top right.
-Enter the `Name` of your new parameter and add a description (optional) Select the `Type` of your parameters among the list provided.
+2. Enter the `Name` of your new parameter and add a description (optional)
+3. Select the `Type` of your parameters among the list provided.
-Allocate the parameter to one or several inventory(ies).
+4. Allocate the parameter to one or several inventory(ies).

 ### Edit parameter
-From the overview of `Parameters`, you can edit a parameter by clicking (pen icon).
+From `Parameters`, you can edit or delete a parameter by clicking (action icon) on the right.
-Click (trash icon) to delete the parameter.
+Select (pen icon) to edit the parameter.
+Select (trash icon) to delete the parameter.

 ::: danger
 If the parameter is already filled for one item it is impossible to delete it.